CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 1. Lightricks: Making Photo-Editing Apps Easy for Everyone

-Lightricks makes popular photo-editing apps.
-They use AI-powered translation to reach people all over the world.
+Lightricks is a company that makes really popular photo-editing apps.
+They use AI-powered translation so they can reach people pretty much all around the world.

-With ChatGPT, Lightricks can now quickly and accurately translate:
+With ChatGPT, Lightricks can now quickly and accurately translate things like:

-This helps them connect with users who speak different languages and makes everyone feel included.
+This means they can connect with users who speak different languages and it kind of helps everyone feel included and not ignored or confused.

 "Using ChatGPT to translate content has helped them reach users in many languages, making sure no one feels left out."